nosovicki/gog/README.md

 * Infix notation: `x = 2 + 2 * 3`
 * Postfix notation: `ls | rev | tac | split`

 Each notation has its strengths, and GOG allows them all.
-Rurthermore,
+Furthermore,
-most of the time, GOG understands what you mean without additional syntctic clues.
+most of the time, GOG understands what you mean without additional syntactic clues.
 For example:

     gog> + 1 2 3